w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)

-Negative statements will lead to a dispute, and if there are false negatives, whoever will be on the wrong side (once the dispute is resolved) will be slashed.
-False positives can also happen; those actors responsible for it will also be slashed.
-To detect false positives, PoV information must be available after the block has been added to the relay chain so that validators can check the work.
+Signed negative statements will lead to a dispute, and if there are false negatives, whoever will be on the wrong side (once the dispute is resolved) will be slashed.
+False positives can also happen;
-PoVs are typically between 1 MB and 10 MB in size and are not included in the relaychain blocks.
+those actors responsible for it will also be slashed.
+To detect false positives, PoV information must be available after the block has been added to the Relay Chain so that validators can check the work.
+PoVs are typically between 1 MB and 10 MB in size and are not included in the Relay Chain blocks.
 However, as a part of the data availability scheme, they are made available on the network for a certain period so that the validators can perform the required checks.

 ## Inclusion Pipeline

-The inclusion pipeline is the path of a parachain block (or parablock) from its creation ot its inclusion into the relay chain.
+The inclusion pipeline is the path of a parachain block (or parablock) from its creation ot its inclusion into the Relay Chain.
 Here below there are the checkpoints of that path.

 1. Validators are assigned to parachains by the **Validator Assignment** routine.
 2. A collator produces the parachain block (known as parachain candidate, or candidate) along with